mankyKitty/leesp/README.md

 Compiled using:```The Glorious Glasgow Haskell Compilation System, version 7.6.3``` on OSX 10.8.

 Other platforms should happily compile, but you'll have to manage that for yourselves (as I'm too lazy for VMs/Docker/Vagrant right now).
-The following compiler flags should suffice:
+The following should build the executable in a cabal-dev environment to try to keep things nice and clean.

 ```
-ghc --make -package parsec -XExistentialQuantification -o leespOmg src/main.hs
+cabal-dev install
 ```
-You really don't need a build script for that do you?
+Complicated no?

+I've used the mtl package for ```Control.Monad.Error```.

 Once you have a happy binary, you can either use the REPL (YES IT HAS A REPL!
 Omg, you have no idea how exciting it was to build a language that has it's own REPL... seriously... no idea) *ahem* by just running the binary thus: